This post may contain affiliate links. Please read our disclosure policy.

 Tips for making the recipe

-- Use a food processor to combine the almond flour, coconut flour and sugar.
+- Use a food processor to combine the almond flour and sugar.
 I mixed everything by hand in a large bowl, but if you wanted a finer consistency, the food processor does help to combine well.

 - Use blanched almond flour for a lighter consistency.
 I like the unblanched almond flour that still has the skin of the almonds because it’s minimally processed and has more fiber.
 But it does give the cookie dough a darker color.